 The Congressman responded as if he did not listen to Velshi.

-It is evident the congressman was just spewing talking points.
-If the rate of increase dropped with Obamacare how then can he accuse Obamacare of causing the rise?
+The Congressman was spewing talking points.
+If the rate of increase dropped with Obamacare, how can he accuse Obamacare of causing the rise?

 “There was never affordable insurance,” Velshi responded.
-“And I was just saying to Bill Kristol, nowhere on the face of the earth is there a free health insurance market that works.
-If you could point me to one and say that a free market works; It is just one of those areas where a free market does not work.”
+“And I was just saying to Bill Kristol, nowhere on the earth is there a free health insurance market that works.
+If you could point me to one and say that a free market works, It is just one of those areas where a free market does not work.”

-Jordan of course, ignored the question because a functional free market health insurance system does not exist on earth.
+Jordan ignored the question because a functional free market health insurance system does not exist on earth.

 “It will work much better than it is working now under a complete government control of health care for goodness sake,” a delusional Jordan said.
 “Do you think people are satisfied now?
 How about people in the individual market who went from paying, single people in the individual market went from paying a hundred to two hundred a month to paying five six hundred dollars a month for a six thousand dollar deductible policy.”